Irene Falcón

 Irene Rodríguez, née Irene Carlota Berta Lewy y Rodríguez (27 November 1907 – 19 August 1999) was a Spanish journalist, feminist, pacifist and Communist activist.
 For many years she was the assistant of Dolores Ibárruri, leader of the Spanish Communist Party, and she is best known for this role.
 After the Spanish Civil War she was forced into exile in Moscow and Beijing.
 She returned to Spain after the return to democracy in 1977.

 Early years

 Irene Lewy Rodríguez was born in Madrid on 27 November 1907, the second of three sisters.

 Her father was Siegried Levy Herzberg, a middle-class Polish Jew.

-Her father died when she was five, and to survive her mother, María del Carmen Rodríguez Núñez, rented rooms in their house in the Calle de Trafalgar.
+Her father died when she was five.
+To survive, her mother, María del Carmen Rodríguez Núñez, rented rooms in their house in the Calle de Trafalgar.

 Irene was educated at the German College and learned four languages.

 She obtained a position as a librarian for Santiago Ramón y Cajal (1852–1934).
 He was a biologist who won the Nobel Prize.